tahaShaheen/tahashaheen.github.io/_pages/about.md

 news: false # includes a list of news items
 latest_posts: false # includes a list of the newest posts
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

 Hey there!
 I am a Ph.D. student in Computer Science at Arizona State University working on human-robot collaboration associated with the Cooperative Robotic Systems Lab.
-I have 3+ years of research experience with a background in engineering low-cost socially assistive robots for autism therapy at NED University of Engineering and Technology, prevention of misuse of teleoperated robots at Kyoto University, and studies involving human-robot interaction.
+I have over 4 years of research experience with a background in engineering low-cost socially assistive robots for autism therapy at NED University of Engineering and Technology, prevention of misuse of teleoperated robots at Kyoto University, studies involving human-robot interaction, and preference-based reinforcement learning.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.